cysouw/diathesis/text/c01_introduction.md

 c. ^* Er hat einen Tropfen an der Nase am Hängen.
 :::

-### Erlaubnisinversiv (*lassen + sich + Infinitiv*) {#sec:summary-erlaubnisinversiv}
+### *Permissivinversiv* (*lassen + sich + Infinitiv*) {#sec:summary-permissivinversiv}

-The ~~Erlaubnisinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive, this time used with verbs that take a dative, but no accusative like *schmecken* 'to taste' [@next].
-The current diathesis appears to be particularly close to the *Erlaubnisrezepientenpassiv* (see [@sec:summary-erlaubnisrezipientenpassiv]).
+The ~~Permissivinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive, this time used with verbs that take a dative, but no accusative like *schmecken* 'to taste' [@next].
+The current diathesis appears to be particularly close to the *Permissivpassiv* (see [@sec:summary-permissivpassiv]).
 In both diatheses a dative is promoted to nominative with an obligatory reflexive pronoun.
-Differently though, in this diathesis the original nominative es demoted to accusative (compared to an optional prepositional phrase in the *Erlaubnisrezepientenpassiv*).
+Differently though, in this diathesis the original nominative es demoted to accusative (compared to an optional prepositional phrase in the *Permissivpassiv*).
 Both diatheses add a causative/permissive meaning to the clause, reminiscent of the *lassen + Infinitiv* causative (see [@sec:summary-permissivkausativ]).

 ::: ex
 a.
 Der Kuchen schmeckt mir.